-We seek primarily minority equity positions in our portfolio companies.
-Although we primarily invest through private secondary markets, to the extent we make a direct minority investment in a portfolio company, neither we, nor our investment adviser, GSV Asset Management, may have the ability to control the timing of when we realize capital gains or losses with respect to such investment.
+We intend to seek primarily minority equity positions in our portfolio companies.
+Although we expect to primarily invest through private secondary markets, to the extent we make a direct minority investment in a portfolio company, neither we, nor our investment adviser, NeXt Asset Management, may have the ability to control the timing of when we realize capital gains or losses with respect to such investment.
 We expect the timing of such realization events to be determined by our portfolio companies in such cases.
-To the extent we have non-minority investments, or the securities we hold are traded on a private secondary market or public securities exchange, GSV Asset Management will have greater control over the timing of a realization event.
-In such cases, our board of directors will monitor such investments in connection with their general oversight of the investment management services provided by GSV Asset Management.
-In addition, as of the end of each fiscal quarter, we will evaluate whether the cumulative aggregate unrealized appreciation on our portfolio would be sufficient to require us to pay an incentive fee to our investment adviser if such unrealized appreciation were actually realized as of the end of such quarter, and if so, we will accrue an expense equal to the amount of such incentive fee.
-Any such accrual of incentive fees will be reflected in the calculation of our net asset value.
+To the extent we have non-minority investments, or the securities we hold are traded on a private secondary market or public securities exchange, NeXt Asset Management will have greater control over the timing of a realization event.
+In such cases, our board of directors will monitor such investments in connection with their general oversight of the investment management services provided by NeXt Asset Management.